The microscopic role of deformation in the dynamics of soft colloids

-\textbf{Rings Deformation:} To evaluate how polymer rings deform, we calculate the gyration tensor from which we extract the radius of gyration $R_g=[1/(Nm) \sum_{i=1}^Nm (\vec{r}_{i}-\vec{r}_{CM})^2]^{1/2}$, where $\vec{r}_{CM}$ is the centre of mass of the ring.
-We also calculate the average asphericity parameter as $\Psi =(\lambda_2-\lambda_1)^2/(\lambda_1+\lambda_2)^2$ where $\lambda_1$ and $\lambda_2$ are the eigenvalues of the gyration tensor~\cite{rudnick1986aspherity}.
-In addition we also estimate the effective packing fraction $\phi$ occupied by the rings by calculating the average area $A_R$ of deformed rings from the gyration radius of the each ring or from the area of the ellipse having as semi-axis the eigenvectors extracted from the gyration tensor.
-We have tried both finding similar results, hence we use the average result between the two approaches.
-Once the area is calculated, the effective packing fraction is obtained as $\phi=\zeta A_R/A_{R0}$, where $A_{R0}$ is the average value of the area of a ring at low dilution.
+\textbf{Rings Deformation:} To evaluate how polymer rings deform, we calculate the gyration tensor from which we extract the radius of gyration $R_g=[1/(N_m) \sum_{i=1}^{N_m} (\vec{r}_{i}-\vec{r}_{CM})^2]^{1/2}$, where $\vec{r}_{CM}$ is the centre of mass of the ring.
+We also calculate the asphericity parameter as $a=(\lambda_2-\lambda_1)^2/(\lambda_1+\lambda_2)^2$ where $\lambda_1$ and $\lambda_2$ are the eigenvalues of the gyration tensor~\cite{rudnick1986aspherity}.
+In addition we also estimate the effective packing fraction $\phi$ occupied by the rings by calculating the average area $A_R$ of rings from the gyration radius of the each ring or from the area of the ellipse having as semi-axis the eigenvectors extracted from the gyration tensor.
+As both approaches yield similar results, we use the average between the two.
+Once the area is calculated, the effective packing fraction is obtained as $\phi=\zeta A_R/A_{R_0}$, where $A_{R_0}$ is the average value of the area of a ring at low dilution.